-Gregory Dreicer is an experience designer, interpretive and institutional strategist, creative team collaborator, and partnership builder.
+Gregory Dreicer is a curatorial strategist, partnership builder, and experience designer.
 He is a thought leader in the development of multidisciplinary projects that engage people in discovery, exploration, and conversation.

 This website focuses on two aspects of Dreicer's work: exhibitions and publications.
 Take a look at the images of selected projects.

 An overview of Dreicer's professional experience is available on LinkedIn.

 Dreicer's focus includes interpretive, strategic, and master planning.
 He has conceived and developed exhibition, book, web, and video offerings; conceived and managed complex projects; and communicated a vision that engages partners and supporters.
 His work has been repeatedly recognized in national media.

 Dreicer's success is the result of a process-based and people-centric approach.

 Process.
 Together we construct our world—places, communities, and the stories we tell about them.
 Projects that embody this viewpoint invite emotional connection and participation.

 People.
 Audience, visitors, guests, clients, patrons, members, or consumers—whatever you call them, they come first in project conception.
 This approach leads to modes of engagement that differ from standard curatorial practice.